-Prerequisite: \Advised\ Previously taken ELCT-52 ELCT-30 and INDT-35 is advised.
+Prerequisite: Advised Previously taken ELCT-52 ELCT-30 and INDT-35 is advised.

 This is an introductory course that will examine and implement the design and installation of a working solar photovoltaic power system.
-Students will learn how to safely use appropriate tools, make electrical load and solar system size calculations, and examine installation techniques for both grid-tie and off grid photovoltaic systems.
+Students will learn how to safely use appropriate tools, make electrical load and solar panel system size calculations, and examine installation techniques for both grid-tie and off grid photovoltaic systems.
 This course is intended for students who are contemplating a career in the solar photovoltaic industry.

-32996 - Nagano, J AGIT-139 32997 MTWTh 12:30p-03:40p Nagano, J

-32997 MTWTh 12:30p-03:40p Nagano, J AGIT-139
+32996 MTWTh - Nagano, J 12:30p-03:40p Nagano, J AGIT-139 32997 MTWTh - Nagano, J 12:30p-03:40p Nagano, J AGIT-139